pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/inline-class.md

 Select "martin.getOfficeTelephone().setAreaCode("781")"

-#|en| Now find all cases where the phone number class is used in client code and replace it with calls to the delegate methods in <code>Person</code>.
+#|en| Now find all cases where the phone number class is used in client code and replace it with calls to the delegate methods in `Person`.

 Print "martin.setAreaCode("781")"